 The first shock came when Joanna suspected that her friend Bobbie had been transformed into a 'perfect' housewife when Bobbie began to act robotically in the kitchen while serving coffee.
 To test her humanity, Joanna stabbed her in her lower abdominal/genital area ("Do you bleed?") - causing her android friend to go berserk due to severed wiring as she twirled and repeated monotonously: "I was just going to give you coffee?
 How could you do a thing like that?
 I thought we were friends!"

 In another startling scene, Joanna came face to face with her semi-complete, sunken dark-eyed robotic double.
 The film ended with all of the flowery-dress-wearing, android wives pushing their shopping carts in the supermarket.

 A remake followed many years later in 2004, starring Nicole Kidman, Bette Midler, and Matthew Broderick.

 Logan's Run (1976)

-In this sci-fi fantasy from director Michael Anderson, members of the communal-domed society in the 23rd century, upon reaching the age of 30, experienced the renewal of 'dying' in a public ceremony called the Carousel.
+Set in the 23rd century, members of the communal-domed, totalitarian society - upon reaching the age of 30 - experienced the renewal of 'dying' in a public ceremony called the Carousel.

-Box (voice of Roscoe Lee Browne), an ice cavern-dwelling robotic food storer and processor with a large 4-pointed, star-shaped 'X' on his chest, was surrounded by ice-shaped penguins and a large frozen walrus when he first appeared in the film in an ice cavern ("Welcome Humans!
-I am ready for you"), moving along on concealed wheels beneath his shiny metal exterior.
+They confronted Box (voice of Roscoe Lee Browne), a robotic food storer and processor with a large 4-pointed, star-shaped 'X' on his chest.
+His boxy body was a solid, shiny metal exterior frame that concealed wheels underneath that moved him along.
+Box was surrounded by ice-shaped penguins and a large frozen walrus when he first appeared in the film in an ice cavern.

 He threatened to turn them into frozen ice sculptures for food and showed them his gallery of other 'runners' encased in ice, although was thwarted when their gun battle caved-in the entire ice tunnel.